imranhassan87/NLP/README.md

 # NLP
-Using NLP and TF/IDF for yelp movie reviews
+Using Navie Bayes and TF/IDF for yelp movie reviews